 Sample Adult Workshops

 Managing Multiculturalism This diversity workshop will help corporate leaders and educators to become more effective in a culturally, racially, and economically diverse classroom.
-We will discuss racism, ethnocentrism, sexism, classism, homophobia, and how company and school policies support or disable student growth, safety and learning.
+We will discuss racism, ethnocentrism, sexism, classism, homophobia, and how company and school policies support or inhibit student growth, safety and learning.
 Participants will share experiences, role-play and create action lists to take back to their organizations.
 There will be a six-month follow-up, assessment and re-evaluation performed.

 Rainbow Rhythms This workshop is designed to support LGBTQ parents in raising healthy, empowered children.
 Parents will learn how to create safe space outside of the home and provide support and access to resources for their children.
 We will share ways to help children to “come out” about their parents, feel empowered, and handle the “rough spots” that come along with living in a homophobic society.